itplr-kosit/xml-mutate/doc/spec.md

 ```

-Applying this declartive approach to a valid instance, keep it valid and it can be used as usual.
+Applying this declarative approach to a valid instance, keeps it valid and it can be used as usual.
 Because XML tools just ignore the `xmute` processing instructions.

 This way many kinds of mutations can be defined and combined with assertions about the validity of the mutated instances.